vana-com/vana-dlp-chatgpt/docs/running_on_testnet.md

 # Running the ChatGPT DLP on Testnet

 This tutorial shows how to use the Vana Satori Testnet to get started with the ChatGPT Data Liquidity Pool.
+You will:
+- Deploy a data liquidity pool smart contract to create your own data DAO
+- Register validators to run proof of contribution, ensuring chatGPT data quality
+- Submit chatGPT data to test that proof of contribution is working

+Note that you will not be rewarded in GPTDAT - this testnet tutorial just writes scores onchain, but does not yet support claiming GPTDAT.

+### Testnet disclaimers

-Incentive mechanisms running on the testnet are open to anyone, and although these mechanisms on testnet do not emit real DAT, they cost you test DAT which you must create.
+Incentive mechanisms running on the testnet are open to anyone, and although these mechanisms on testnet do not emit real DAT, they cost you test DAT which you must get from a faucet.
+Testnet tokens, including testnet DAT and dataset-specific tokens like testnet GPTDAT, have no value.

 ### Words of Wisdom

-- Do not expose your private keys.
+- Do not expose your private keys or mnemonic phrase.
-- Only use your testnet wallet.
 - Do not reuse the password of your mainnet wallet.

 ## Prerequisites

-Before proceeding further, make sure that you have installed the project dependencies:
+Make sure to install the project dependencies:

 ```bash
 poetry install